andrzej-stasinski/counter-to-npm/README.md

 ## API

+Every counter gets two arguments
+1. selector of element to be rendered in
+2. start number [optional, default 0]

-Every counter gets arguments - selector of element to be rendered in Counter should be initialized after creation by calling `.init()` method
+Counter should be initialized after creation by calling `.init()` method

 ```javascript